newfyu/Braindoor/doc/README_EN.md

 ![](review_en.png)

-> About the principle of long text reading: this scheme can be understood as a kind of attention mechanism, comparing the problem to key and the document chunk to query.
-After the question (key) and the first document chunk (query) interact with chatgpt, a value is generated, which can be understood as a summary of the extracted information about the current document chunk of the question.
-Value adds the second query and interacts with key again until the full text is read.
-The consumption of token in this scheme is relatively high, but the reading mode is closer to human.
+##### Principle

+> GPT3.5 only supports 4000 tokens.
+To allow a user's question to fully browse any length of text before responding, a loop reading method is adopted in the review module.
+The principle is similar to a memory-based recurrent neural network.
+The long text is split into chunks of 2000 or less, and each segment is read sequentially with the question.
+The intermediate information obtained is then merged into the next chunk, until the full text has been read.

 ---